-AWARENESS COURSE DESCRIPTION: This 2-day intense training will show you the proper was to respond and prepare for large animal emergencies.
+This intense training will show you the proper was to respond and prepare for large animal emergencies.
 The TLAER training courses introduces the latest concepts, techniques, procedures and equipment being used today – to learn to work together on a scene and build a great incident action plan, then extricate the animal safely for both the animal and responders.
-All who attend both full days will receive a certificate of completion.
+All who attend the whole course will receive a certificate of completion.

 The instructor communicates and networks with people all around the world to develop innovative tactics, techniques and procedures to share with their students.
 TLAER, Inc’s ongoing research and development focus on simple and practical applications with student-suggested improvements.
 Courses are updated constantly, allowing students to learn the most current methods and equipment in each course.
 Instructors are horse and cattle people so they know about the behavior of animals and people and how that applies on-scene.